 This means they might be breaking the law if they:

 - rent a property to you on worse terms than other tenants

 - treat you differently from other tenants in the way you are allowed to use facilities such as a laundry or a garden

-- evict or harass you because of discrimination
+- evict or harass you because of a protected characteristic

 - refuse to make reasonable changes to a term in the tenancy agreement which would allow a disabled person to live there.